 Even though it is extremely durable and easy to clean, travertine still needs to be cared for if you want to have a long-lasting beautiful surface.
 Because of its porous structure, the stone can accumulate some dirt.
 So, if you spill juice or something else on it, it is best to clean it right away.
 Less is more.

 As opposed to other surfaces, travertine doesn’t react well to sophisticated detergents.
 It can be cleaned with natural products, including regular soap or a soapless cleaner.
 Avoid any acidic detergents.
-They can harm the surface of your travertine floor, wall cladding, or counter.
+They can harm the surface of your travertine floor, external wall cladding perth, or counter.
 Acidic substances may discolor your travertine, and it will time and effort to repair it.

 How Do You Clean Unsealed Travertine Tile?